ROCm/MIOpen/README.md

 ```

 Database paths can be explicitly customized by means of `MIOPEN_DB_PATH` (System PerfDb) and `MIOPEN_USER_DB_PATH` (User PerfDb) cmake variables.

+If the user installs a new version of MIOpen, it is recommended that the user move, or delete their old user performance database file.
+The user can find the file with the suffix `*.updb.txt` in the user perf db path.

+More information about the performance database can be found [here](https://github.com/ROCmSoftwarePlatform/MIOpen/blob/master/doc/src/perfdatabase.md).

+##### Persistent Program Cache

+MIOpen by default caches the device programs in the location `~/.cache/miopen/`.
+In the cache directory there exists a directory for each version of MIOpen.
+Users change the location of the cache directory during configuration using the flag `-DMIOPEN_CACHE_DIR=<cache-directory-path>`.

+Users can also disable the cache during runtime using the environmental variable set as `MIOPEN_DISABLE_CACHE=1`.

+If the compiler changes, or the user modifies the kernels then the cache must be deleted for the MIOpen version in use; e.g., `rm -rf ~/.cache/miopen/<miopen-version-number>`.
+More information about the cache can be found [here](https://github.com/ROCmSoftwarePlatform/MIOpen/blob/master/doc/src/cache.md).

 #### Changing the cmake configuration